Walter-Figo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. Add /action to the path ./action
 4. Create a script that counts the number of directories in the path
 4. Script that lists environment variables.
+5. Script that lists all local variables and environment variables and functions